nodejs/node/doc/api/http.md

 [`http.globalAgent`].

-In addition to managing connection persistence for queued HTTP requests, an `Agent` can be used for pooling sockets across connections.
+In addition to managing connection persistence for queued HTTP requests, an `Agent` can be used for pooling sockets across multiple client requests.
 When providing `{ keepAlive: true }` among the [constructor options], the `Agent` will not destroy sockets when the request queue has been emptied.
 Rather, it will pool these sockets for later requests on the same host and port.

 By providing `{ keepAlive: true }` as a constructor option to the the HTTP `Agent`, sockets will not only be pooled, but the HTTP header